November 24, 2025

 Do not hesitate to contact us for a free consultation.

 Medical technology and IT (information technology) are increasingly converging and driving the digital revolution in healthcare.
-The advantages are already clear: robot-assisted surgical procedures had been used in over 16 million operations worldwide by 2024 - a strong indication of the potential this technology has for the future of surgery.
+The advantages are already clear: robot-assisted surgical procedures will have been used in over 16 millionen operations worldwide by 2024 – a strong indication of the potential this technology has for the future of surgery.

 In Germany, too, the use of systems such as Da Vinci is steadily increasing.